 The School of English at St Andrews is delighted to announce the eighth annual English Colloquium, ‘Reimagining Andrew Marvell: The Poet at 400’, scheduled for 7-9 May 2020.
-This year’s colloquium is also a British Academy Conference, with additional travel support for postgraduates and other participants provided by the Society for Renaissance Studies and the Folger Shakespeare Institute.
+This year’s colloquium is also a British Academy Conference, with additional travel support for postgraduates and other participants provided by the Folger Institute at the Folger Shakespeare Library and the Society for Renaissance Studies.

 This conference takes its place in a distinguished tradition of anniversary celebrations of Andrew Marvell, the great poet and politician from Hull.
 In 1921, the tercentenary of Marvell’s birth, the Bishop of Durham presided over a special service in Hull in Marvell’s honour.
 That same year, T. S. Eliot published an appreciation in the TLS which permanently established Marvell’s reputation as a poet.
 Some sixty years later, in 1978, scholars gathered on a number of campuses to mark the tercentenary of his death, an occasion which produced a trio of celebratory volumes.
 ‘Reimagining Andrew Marvell’, the first of the quatercentenary celebrations, promises to be the most prestigious gathering of Marvell scholars in a generation.